 Joint Preparation and Fit-Up

-Welding joint design and preparation are pivotal in weld joint fit-up.
+Welding joint design and preparation are pivotal in joint fit-ups.
 The chosen joint design must consider material thickness, welding position, and desired weld strength.
 Common types include butt joints, lap joints, and tee joints.
 Tee joints, for example, are often used in machine applications and structural welding, welded on one or both sides based on the materials.

 Joint Type | Characteristics | Applications |